Flower (verb)

 so disagreeably austere as to discourage approach

-Despite the forbidding conditions, scientists have found certain fish and other animals
+Despite the forbidding conditions, scientists have found certain fish

 to exist in the oceans’ deepest regions.